Brand and identify livestock

 Step 1.
-Before you start, check you have the correct details for the registered owner
+Check you have the correct details for the registered owner

 You can do this online by searching the NT brands register.

 You can also fill in the NT brands register search form.
-You must submit it to the registrar and pay the fee.
-Instructions are on the form.
+You must submit it to the registrar and pay the fee (instructions are in the form):

 NT brands register search form

-Step 2.
-Fill in the application for transfer of brand
+Fill in the application for transfer of brand:

-You will need to include all the following information:
+You must also include all the following information: